bnCrrthrs/indesign-scripts/README.md

 Decreases the height of the selected object(s) by the height of the baseline increment setting in the current document.

+### expandPageItemsToBleed.js

+_My keyboard shortcut: ctrl + opt + cmd + E_

+Looks for page items near the edge of the current page and expands them to the page bleed.
+(Also has the effect of cropping things at the bleed lines).

+Applies only to selected items if a selection is made, or to all items on the current page if no selection is made.

+If one of the items contains text it will ask whether text items should be ignored, because resizing them can adjust the flow of text across frames.

+The variable 'tolerance' determines how close to the edge of the page an item needs to be in order to be expanded.
+When set to 1, anything within 1mm of the edge of the page will get expanded.
+Adjust the value to affect page items closer or further from the edge.

+### fitToColumn.js

+Aaligns and resizes selected objects to match the column width.
+Simply resizes text frames, but rescales other page items.
+Ignores anything outside of the page margins.

+### shufflePositions.js

+Swaps positions of two or more selected page items.
+Sensitive to reference point: eg bottom-right reference point will preserve bottom-right coordinates of swapped items

 ### widthExpand.js

 _My keyboard shortcut: fn + ctrl + opt + cmd + right_